nf-core/funcscan/docs/usage.md

 ### DeepARG

-DeepARG requires a database of potential antimicrobial resistence gene sequences, based on a consensus from UNIPROT, CARD and ARDB.
+DeepARG requires a database of potential antimicrobial resistance gene sequences based on a consensus from UNIPROT, CARD, and ARDB.

 > ⚠️ As of January 2023 the DeepARG database server is down!
 We have deactivated automated database downloading in the pipeline - you can try to download your own copy using the instructions below!